cockroachlabs/workshop_labs/JSON-optimization/README.md

 ## Lab 4 - Practice with the operators

 Let's create a query that counts the number with the same `c_base_ap_id`.

+Use the operator `->>` to access a JSONB field and returning a string.

 ```sql
 SELECT myflat ->> 'c_base_ap_id' AS c_base_ap_id, count(*)